wgmyers/x-clacks-overhead/README.md

 Concept: Richard Atha-Nicholls
 Art: Amy Atha-Nicholls
-Coding: Rob Grundy, Jay Logan
+Coding: Rob Grundy
+Fixes: Jay Logan, Wayne Myers

 ## important
 This is NOT the official repository of the gnu_terry_pratchett firefox addon/extension.